 About Apple 3.0

 This is an experiment in independent business journalism on the internet.
-Every day I post a mix of stories, some free, some (with original or exclusive content) behind a paywall.
+Every day I post a mix of stories, most free, some (with original or exclusive content) behind a paywall.
 After a period of time—usually a few hours—the paywall lifts.